 4. Using a bread knife, slice the seitan dough ball into 6 equal pieces (see photo above).
 By slicing the big dough ball into smaller parts, the simmering broth will penetrate deeper into each piece.

 5. In a large pot, add 10 cups water, 1 ½ cups reduced sodium soy sauce, 1 tsp garlic powder, 2 Tbsp red miso, and 1-2 Tbsp apple cider vinegar.

 6. Add the chunks of seitan to the pot.
 Bring to a simmer, lower the heat, and cover with a lid (leaving the lid slightly ajar, so heat can escape).
 Simmer for 1 hour 15 minutes.

-7. Remove the lid from the pot, and let the seitan rest in the simmering broth for 15 minutes.
+7. Remove the lid from the pot, and let the seitan rest in the miso simmering broth for 15 minutes.

 8. Remove the seitan chunks and chop however you want–chunks, strips, thin slices or leave as they are and decide later.
 If you are going to use it in a recipe right away, you can skip steps 9 and 10.
-Your seitan is ready for use.
+It is ready for use.
 If you want to store it for later use or freeze it, proceed to the next step 🙂

 9. Add the homemade seitan to a storage container, and pour the miso simmering broth over it until it’s submerged.
 Seal the container with a lid, and either store in the fridge until ready to use (within a few days) or place in the freezer for future recipes.